SebasOcampoo/IoTCamp/FinalProjects/readme.md

 Run in VisualStudio and add message to the queue to trigger the functions.

-To add test message to the you can create a console application like [this](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-java-how-to-use-queues#send-messages-to-a-queue).
+To add test message to the queue you can create a console application like [this](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-java-how-to-use-queues#send-messages-to-a-queue).

 ### Publish
 Deploy this project as Azure WebJob in the Azure API App created before, using VisualStudio.